digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 Databases
 ~~~~~~~~~

-In general, when a component is backed by a database/ledger, the component's HA relies on the HA of the database/ledger.
+In general, when a component is backed by a database/ledger, HA relies on the HA of the database/ledger.
 Therefore, the component's operator must handle the HA of the database separately.

 All database-backed components are designed to be tolerant to temporary database outages.
 During the database failover period, components halt processing until the database becomes available again, resuming thereafter.